AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 # Command Reference

 API Mesh for Adobe Developer App Builder CLI allows you to manage and modify meshes.
 This page covers commands exclusive to API Mesh.
-For authorization and other Adobe I/O Extensible CLI commands, refer to the [Adobe IO CLI command list].
-For installation instructions, refer to [Getting Started].
+For authorization and other Adobe I/O Extensible CLI commands, refer to the [Adobe IO CLI command list](https://github.com/adobe/aio-cli#commands).
+For installation instructions, refer to [Getting Started](../basic/index.md).

 ## aio api-mesh:init